 Why was the exact match for my search criteria followed by a browse list of possible matches?

-The result set returns in score order, so an exact match will appear at the top of the results.
+The result set returns in score order, so an exact match will display at the top of the results.

-Why is there no extract available for the name I’ve selected?
+Why is no extract available for the name I’ve selected?

-Occasionally a name may appear on your browse list but no extract is available to select, because the individual is associated with a business rather than a company.
-While business names are now under ASIC’s jurisdiction, if an individual is associated with a business name, this information won’t appear on a personal name extract.
+Occasionally a name may display on your browse list but no extract is available to select, because the individual is associated with a business rather than a company.
+While business names are now under ASIC’s jurisdiction, if an individual is associated with a business name, this information won’t display on a personal name extract.

-Personal name extracts contain information relating to the company register along with some professional registers.
+Personal name extracts contain information related to the company register along with some professional registers.

 How many results can return for a personal name search?

-The search has a limit of 100 results per search.
+The search has a limit of 100 results.
 If more than 100 entries are found at any time, then the search will stop.

-A note on the results screen will advise you that further matches may exist, allowing you to to refine your criteria before you resubmit the search.
+A note on the results screen will advise you that more matches may exist, allowing you to to refine your criteria before you resubmit the search.

-Some individuals can have multiple entries on the ASIC register because of data differences such as their place of birth.
-Each of these entries will appear separately on your browse list, and each will only retrieve the information entered for that particular entry.
+Some individuals can have multiple entries on the ASIC register if they have multiple roles (for example, director or secretary) or because of data differences such as their place of birth.

 What does ‘Display members (shareholders)’ do?

 Selecting ‘Yes’ will return the organisations where the individual is a shareholder (now referred to as members).
-This information will appear for proprietary companies, not public companies.
+This information will display for proprietary companies, not public companies.